392781/neural-laplace/README.md

-## An Empirical Analysis of the Laplace and Neural Tangent Kernel Reproducing Kernel Hilbert Spaces
+## An Empirical Analysis of the Laplace and Neural Tangent Kernel

 To create a `conda` environment use the following: